Kerbity/Kerb/README.md

 openssl pkcs12 -inkey server-key.pem -in server-certificate.pem -export -out server-certificate.p12
 ```

-Add the keystore to your server container and the trust store to your clients.
+Add both the client and server certificate to your server and clients.

-# Kerb API

-Coming Soon